facebook/facebook-ios-sdk/RELEASING.md

 sh scripts/run.sh bump-version 4.40.0
 ```

+This script will modify the relevant version references and will edit the Changelog.

-Then, commit these changes with the title: "Bump Version: 4.40.0"
+Ensure that the version changes and Changelog updates are correct, then commit these changes with the title: "Bump
+Version: 4.40.0"

 ### 2. Tag Version